Vicskips/express-crash-course/README.md

 #### Bootstrap
 Bootstrap was used as a front-end framework to help with building my user interface

-#### uuid
+#### Uuid
-uuid allows me to generate unique IDs for the added members
+Uuid allows me to generate unique IDs for the added members

-#### nodemon
+#### Nodemon
-nodemon was used in development to allow me to iterate changes to my server
+Nodemon was used in development to allow me to iterate changes to my server

-#### moment
+#### Moment
-allowed me to track time and date when logging to the terminal
+Moment allows me to track time and date when logging to the terminal